pirogoeth/uniform_imperials/presentation_tasks.md

 ### Guidelines
 - [ ] Show a title page with the name of your project and the names of your team members.
 - [ ] Briefly describe the view portion of your team project.
-      - [ ] Show two or three pictures/drawings/sketches of how your application will look.
+      - [ ] Show two or three mockups of how your application will look.  --mh1723
       - [ ] List and briefely describe what Java classes are needed for the view.
 - [ ] Briefly describe the model portion of your team project.
       - [ ] Show a list of the kind of information that will be stored in your model.